ssdtec/saitech/README.md

 # saitech
 this is siva added some lines
-hema add some files
+hema added some files
-lucky add some files
+lucky added some files